 - Dennis was due to graduate in February 1968, all signs were pointing to his successfully attaining his PhD at that time, he had a complete thesis draft with only a half dozen insignificant typos identified by him as still needing correction.
 And then he didn’t graduate, never got a PhD.
 And then he took he took his typed thesis document and put it on the shelf, where it stayed until after his death.
 What happened?

-- The DMR thesis pdf now available at the Computer History museum, showcases what is typographically one of the most sophisticated math dissertations of the 1960s, with its perfectly uniform placement of subscripts and superscripts and its abundance of Greek letters and math symbols, and the uniformity of the type from editing as he moved from round to round.
+- The DMR thesis, draft copies of which have now been found, represents what is typographically one of the most sophisticated math dissertations of the 1960s, perfect placement of sub/superscripts and abundance of Greek letters and math symbols, and the uniformity from version to version.
 Did he hire the best professional typist in Cambridge to help create such a close-to-perfect document?
 Or could he have somehow tapped into new technologies that would allow him to do things that other students couldn’t do?

-The way we see it, is not necessary to find answers to these questions… rather, our goal is to learn as much as we can about the conditions at play in the 1960’s world of math doctoral students, capture human stories from people who were there and working at the time, and to share what we find by posting it onto this website and growing what is known about Dennis during these times.
-Maybe the answers will become clear, maybe we’ll never know… but these were historic times and the DMR thesis is historic itself, so capturing more of what we can learn about all this hopefully will prove worthy in itself.
+Maybe the answers will become clear, maybe we’ll never know… but these were historic times and the DMR thesis is historic itself, capturing more of what we can learn about all this hopefully will prove worthy in itself.

 Amazing is that more than 50 years, with all the right people now examining closely, the story of the thesis remains an enigma.
-These should not be hard questions, given that he is so famous that people should search for their own memories of him.
-But… Dennis’s siblings don’t know what happened, he never talked about it to us.
+These should not be hard questions, given that he is so famous that people will have search for their own memories of him.
+But not so.
+Dennis’s siblings don’t know what happened, with one exception he never talked about it to us.
 None of his Bell Labs colleagues know.
 Nobody knows.

-So this website is dedicated to learning about Dennis Ritchie’s doctoral thesis and about the intellectual, social and cultural background environment during his graduate school and early Bell Labs years, 1964-1968, and to sharing information and evidence and opinions by posting our findings on this website.
+So this website is dedicated to learning about Dennis Ritchie’s doctoral thesis and about the intellectual, social and cultural background environment during his graduate school and early Bell Labs years, 1964-1968.
+We are sharing the information/evidence/observations/opinions we find here.

 Dmrthesis.net is managed and run by the Ritchie family.